-The Orpheus is a mixed choir of about 40 people aged between 18 and 80!
-We share a love of singing in a group, and perform 3 concerts per year in October, December and May.
+The Orpheus is a mixed choir of about 40 people of all ages.
+We share a love of singing in a group and perform 3 concerts per year in October, December and May.
 We also have a ‘Come and Sing‘ at Eastertime.

 We were founded in 1929, playing a significant role in the musical life of Preston.
 Our archive page has information on how we have developed and moved through the last 90 years, and links to YouTube give a good idea of the concerts we have given over the last few years.